xetsue/netlink/README.md

 # netlink
-A Python file transfer script through same Wi-fi / local network with HTML frontend.
+A Python file transfer script through the same Wi-fi / local network with an HTML frontend.

 # 🔗 Netlink — Necessary Speed